marqo-ai/marqo/examples/ImageSearchGuide/ImageSearchGuide.md

 ### Create index

 First, we need to create a marqo index that provides you the access to all the necessary operations, e.g., indexing, searching.
-We also provide necessary settings based on hardware devices.
+You can choose different models and other parameters.

 ```python
 index_name = 'image-search-guide'